Video: Bellator 170 Press Conference Staredowns, Full Card Details

 Ex-wives, resumes and clothing choices were topics covered by both fighters ahead of Bellator 170 in Inglewood, California.

-The staredown between a clearly riled Ortiz and a quiet, focused Sonnen was as expected, the highlight of the ceremonial face-to-face.
+The staredown between a clearly riled Ortiz and a relaxed Sonnen was as expected, the highlight of the ceremonial face-to-face.

 Below is the schedule for Bellator 170, which airs this Saturday on Spike TV at 9pm E.T: